iiasa/Condor_run_R/condor.md

   $(STARTD_ATTRS)
 ```

+> [!NOTE]
-**:point_right:Note:** any valid (but preferably descriptive) ClassId name that is not in use yet can be chosen to identify a custom capability.
+> Any valid (but preferably descriptive) ClassId name that is not in use yet can be chosen to identify a custom capability.
 After configuring custom capabilities, notify the users of your cluster what capabilities are available, and how to configure requirements to select custom capabilities for their job runs.

 ## Configuring [templates](configuring.md#templates) for a different cluster